International students wishing to study in the U.S. have a few options for visas. The two most common student visas are a J-1 and an F-1 student visa.

 As we head into graduation season, take note of the accomplishments of international students and the extra hurdles they had to face to get there.

-If you have questions about applying for a student visa or other visa, or if you would like a review of your immigration options, contact Joseph Law Firm for a consultation with one of our experienced attorneys.
+If you have questions about applying for a student visa or other visa, or if you would like a review of your immigration options, contact Joseph & Hall P.C. for a consultation with one of our experienced attorneys.

 How did we do?